 Don’t assume a Harry Potter nursery’s theme colors need to be burgundy & gold – branch out to other Houses!
 Whether you use the Sorting Hat on Pottermore, or just “feel it in your guts”, figure out which Hogwarts House you (and/or your future progeny) belong to and build on that.
 My husband and I are hardcore Ravenclaws, so it was a no-brainer for us (brain – see what I did there?).
 Incidentally, Ravenclaw colors are a bit of a controversy in and of themselves.
 Book fans favor the official aesthetic – blue and bronze – while movie fans tend toward the blue and silver that Warner Brothers chose for the films.
 I chose the path of least resistance and easier official prop-purchasing – blue and silver it is!

 The wizarding world may be full of dark arts, but you may not want your baby’s nursery to be!
-Consider skipping that cool Dementors poster and sticking with Hogwarts Castle.
+They have to sleep in there 🙂 Consider skipping that cool Dementors poster and sticking with Hogwarts Castle.
 I opted for watercolor versions of Harry Potter characters and places, which helped soften the look.
 I picked up the prints on Etsy, and even ended up requesting some custom versions so the colors would coordinate.
 Don’t be afraid to ask!
 Then off-the-shelf frames and custom mats from Michaels.

 I also wrestled with wall colors.
 This room was actually pink when we started, and it has confused more than one visitor to see that we intentionally changed it to “boy colors” (sigh – gender norms are a whole other post).
 “Silver” felt like the more fun color choice, but turns out most “silver” paints were just “gray”, and not the look we wanted (too dreary for a little one).
 Fortunately (well, unfortunately for my budget), I discovered “Brushed Pearl” by Valspar.
 It involved a special trowel and fancy swirling technique, but the end result was wicked cool, and the texture and sheen really make the room feel grand and castle-like.